tisannai/sivigi/README.md

 ## Common properties

-The are number of common properties that all or allmost all Drawables share.
+The are number of common properties that all or almost all Drawables share.

 * Visible:    If Drawables is visible, it will be drawn.